blakegarretson/essentials/main.md

 - [WildRename](http://www.cylog.org/utilities/wildrename.jsp): Wonderfully robust file renaming utility that supports regular expressions.

+  - I've already listed [Microsoft PowerToys](https://github.com/microsoft/PowerToys) elsewhere in this list, but it's worth mentioning that it comes with PowerRename.
+PowerRename has less features than WildRename, but it is still incredibly powerful while the simple interface is easier to figure out.

 - [WildReplace](http://www.cylog.org/utilities/wildreplace.jsp): Search for files and replace text in the files.

 ## Backup/Synchronization